adventuring/ChaosFight/README.md

 # ChaosFight - System Architecture

-A 4-player fighting game for the Atari 2600, built with batariBASIC targeting the 64KB SuperChip cartridge format.
+A 4-player fighting game for the Atari 2600, built with batariBASIC targeting the 64kiB EF + SuperChip cartridge format.

 ## Overview